Search this website for information about collecting stocks and bonds.

 Highly-rare items appear for sale very infrequently and usually only in live auctions.
 Prices realized from those auctions may not represent widespread demand so much as the ability of auction houses to promote sales.
 For instance, one auction house might outsell another equally-qualified organization simply because its mailing list contains more names.
 Similarly, a house that delivers its catalogs three weeks in advance of sales usually outsells one with a shorter lead times.
 The number of variables that affect prices of rarities is very large.

-It ultimately made sense to look at medium scarce items, the kinds of items that intermediate and advanced collectors are always seeking to purchase.
+It ultimately made sense to look at medium scarce items.
+These are the kinds of items that intermediate and advanced collectors are always seeking to purchase.
 Taking the lead from typical stock market indexes, I tried to find a "market basket" of collectible certificates that met certain criteria.
-I reasoned that if we could track a sufficiently large number of medium-scarce certificates, a "market basket of certificates", over a sufficiently long time, we should be able to discern trends in the collectors' market, either up or down.
+I reasoned that if we could track a sufficiently large number of medium-scarce certificates over a sufficiently long time, we should be able to discern trends in the collectors' market.

 What certificates should go into the "market basket"?
 I set out to find a collection of certificates that: